phinixplus/docs/source/cpu/formats.typ

 	`[WH](C?C?)(G|GG|3G)?(I[LHBS])?`
 ]

+== Format Labeling
+In the instruction format illustrations that follow, each field will also contain a label to identify itself and so that in the next chapter about the list of instructions themselves they can be given meaningful names.
+-	Immediate value fields are labeled as `immN` where `N` is the total length of the field.
+Optionally, if the field is split up, there will follow a range tag in the form of `[H:L]` where `H` and `L` are the high and low indices respectively for the part of the field this section contains.

+-	Register address fields are more varied.
+They can either be labeled as `src`, which means this address is only used to read from a register (source), or as `tgt`, which means this address can be used for both reading from and writing to a register (target).
+Then follows either `.g` for general purpose register address fields or `.c` for condition code ones.
+Finally there may be a number to differentiate multiple instances.

+-	Control fields are much simpler since there's only the three aforementioned sub-types.
+Operation code fields are labeled `opcode`, function fields are labeled `funct`, and negation selector fields are labeled either `nt` or `ns` depending whether their companion register address field is either a target or a source address, respectively.

+#comment[
+	Immediate value fields get split up and shuffled around and thus require range specifiers in their labeling because an attempt was made to maximize the overlap between different formats.
+Specifically, the field is split byte-wise and then reversed, so that bigger versions of the field overlap their low parts with the smaller versions and thus hardware requirements are reduced.
+]

 == The List
 Having covered the composition and nomenclature behind the instruction formats, the list of instruction formats that PHINIX+ actually includes are shown in